Dichotomy between Deterministic and Probabilistic Models in Countably Additive Effectus Theory: Preliminaries

 \begin{example} Let $B(H)$ be the space of bounded operators on a Hilbert space $H$ equipped with the standard partial order.
 Its \emph{effects} are the operators $A\in B(H)$ satisfying $0\leq A\leq 1$.
 The space of effects $[0,1]_{B(H)}$ is then an effect algebra with $A\perp B$ when $A+B \leq 1$ and then $A\ovee B\equiv A+B$. \end{example}

+\begin{remark} The usual notion of morphisms $f\colon E\to D$ between effect algebras requires them to additionally be \Define{unital} in the sense that $f(1)=1$.
+Our morphisms in $\EA$ however are only `subunital', i.e.\ $f(1)\le 1$.
+We make this change because we will use effectuses \emph{in partial form} which denotes a category with `partial' morphisms; see Remark~\ref{partial-total-remark} below.
+We will require a similar change in morphisms in several other categories. \end{remark}

-\begin{Auxproof} The definition of an effect algebra might seem a bit arbitrary.
-They are however canonical in the following way: the category of effect algebras with (unital) morphisms is isomorphic to the Eilenberg--Moore category for the monad corresponding to the left-adjoint of the forgetful functor from the category of orthomodular posets to that of bounded posets~\cite{harding2004remarks,jenvca2015effect}. \end{Auxproof}
+\begin{remark} The definition of an effect algebra might seem a bit arbitrary.
+They are however canonical in the following way: the category of effect algebras with (unital) morphisms is isomorphic to the Eilenberg--Moore category for the free-forgetful adjunction between the category of orthomodular posets and that of bounded posets~\cite{harding2004remarks,jenvca2015effect}. \end{remark}